uio-bmi/immuneML/Genmodel_quickstart.md

       generator_1:
         ml_method: G1
         report: GeneratorReport
-        path: existing_PWM_model/machine_learning_instruction/analysis_generator_1
+        path: LSTM_out/machine_learning_instruction/analysis_generator_1
 ```

 #### Report

-So far there are three different reports that can be used on the genrative models, GeneratorReport, GeneratorReportLSTM and GeneratorReportPWM.
+So far there are two different reports that can be used on the genrative models, GeneratorReport and NeuralNetGeneratorReport.
 GeneratorReport can be used on all generative models but relays little information.
-While GeneratorReportPWM is tailored
+While NeuralNetGeneratorReport is tailored
-for the PWM and displayes useful graphics.
+for the generative models that produce loss values.
 These reports can be found in the output directory specified when running the
 program.
-The LSTM report also contains a loss graph showing the improvements of the models over each epoch.

 ### Overview of input, analyses and results